furkandogmus/CatDetectionMLProject/README.md

-# Cat or Not Cat ML Project
+# Cat Detection ML Project

 This repository contains a simple machine learning project to classify images as either cat or non-cat.
 The project is implemented using a two-layer neural network.